Drainage and filter checks

 The filter area is where loose food soil, paper labels, broken glass, grease film, and detergent sludge tend to collect.
 When the drain path starts slowing down, that zone is often the first place where water becomes obvious because the dishwasher cannot clear debris away from the sump as easily.

 That is why searches like "standing water in dishwasher filter" often describe a symptom rather than a separate failure.
 The real cause may still be as simple as buildup below the filter, a restricted hose, a blocked air gap, or a sink-side connection issue.
+If the water also smells bad or sewer-like, compare the odor clues in Dishwasher Smells Like Sewer After Cycle and Dishwasher Smells Bad After Wash.

 Prep checklist